dmenne/d13cbreath/README.md

 * [A comparison of results with nls, nlme](http://dmenne.github.io/d13cbreath) and the Bayesian [Stan](http://www.mc-stan.org).
 * See the example in the documentation of `t50BluckCoward` for a comparison with published data.
 Most cases agree with those published here, but there are some exceptions; possible a typo in the published table?

+## How to install
 To install the functions, use
 ```
 devtools::install_bitbucket("d13cbreath","dmenne")
 ```

+This package is also included in my [drat](https://github.com/eddelbuettel/drat) repository.
+Install R package `drat`, and issue the following command:

+`drat::addRepo("dmenne")`

+After this, the packages from the `dmenne` github repository can be installed like other packages, e.g. from RStudio.
+When a new versions is available, the packages  is update like any other packages from CRAN.

+For a persistent setting, add the above line to `<R_HOME>/etc/Rprofile.site`.

+## Using shiny to display the results

 The Shiny package is the test bed for new ways to display the data.
 To run it with a sample database, use:

 ```
 library(D13CBreath)
 # remove the following line if there is a database in the default location